 35, going on 16

 There are two women, a Kiowa saloon gal and a dusky Louisiana maid (Janet Margolin and Suzanne Pleshette, respectively), but they are only there to help McQueen find the next villain.
 In the case of la Margolin, it is difficult to judge in which role she is less convincing, as Kiowa or saloon gal.
-He doesn’t seem to show much interest in the girls anyway.
+Steve doesn’t seem to show much interest in the girls anyway.
 Raf Vallone is an Italian priest who gives McQueen an Old Testament to show him the error of vengeance and lead him to peace ‘n’ love.
 That's going to help.
 None of these people convince.
 At least Strother Martin and LQ Jones have (uncredited) microscopic bit parts so you can look forward to spotting them (Strother in the tub).

 Alan Ladd, star of The Carpetbaggers, the movie, two years before, was scheduled to have played in this prequel but his early death meant that McQueen got the part.
 McQueen did a better job than Ladd would probably have done because Ladd was 17 years older even than McQueen, so it is difficult to see how he would have played the ‘kid’ part.
 Furthermore, at least McQueen comes across as tough, which Ladd always had difficulty doing in Westerns.
-But the character is two-dimensional anyway and doesn’t develop beyond a cursory attempt to ‘age’ him.
+But the character is one-dimensional anyway and doesn’t develop beyond a cursory attempt to ‘age’ him.
 There’s little tension.
 We are never in doubt that McQueen will get the bad guys.
 He duly does.
 It’s pretty average as a Western and was certainly the worst of the three that McQueen did.
 (There was, by the way, a TV version directed by Gordon Douglas in 1975 with Cliff Potts as Smith and Lorne Greene as Jonas Cord.)